dianaw353/arch-install/README.md

 Use command `nmtui` to connect to the internet if you're using WiFi.

+## Disable *-debug packages

+Most users don't need to debug a package and if thats the case edit `/etc/makepkg.conf`.

+Go to the line that contains `OPTIONS=` and find the word `debug` and add `!` to it

 ## AUR wrapper

 To install an AUR wrapper, we first need to install `git`, and then we can install the aur wrapper of our choosing.
 In our case, we will use `yay`.